Andresmup/github-foundations/09_REPOSITORIES/Readme.md

 The forks page lists the forks of a repository.
 For each fork, you can see:

- - how many times the fork has been starred
+ - How many times the fork has been starred
- - the number of direct forks (of the fork)
+ - The number of direct forks (of the fork)
- - the number of open issues
+ - The number of open issues
- - the number of open pull requests
+ - The number of open pull requests
  - when the fork was last updated (that is, the last push to any branch)
  - when the fork was created